definitelyewan/ByteStream/readme.md

  - 100% test coverage
  - 100% benchmark coverage

-All documentation, tests, benchmarks, builds, and installers can be generated using the provided python3 scripts located in scripts/
+All documentation, tests, benchmarks, builds, and installers can be generated using the provided python3 scripts located in scripts/ .
+Alternatively, downloads are located in the releases tab :)

+All testing and development was done on Windows 10 and Fedora 38